llambiel/letsecureme/post.md

 The homepage should display now over HTTPS. \o/

-We need to ensure that our certificate, which is valid for 90 days only, get renewed automatically.
+We need to ensure that our certificate, which is valid for 90 days only, gets renewed automatically.
 We're going to use a small script and a crontab for this purpose:

     #!/bin/sh
     # This script renews all the Let's Encrypt certificates with a validity < 30 days